 We value our links with St Matthew’s Church, which is just across the road from school.
 We visit the church for services, such as Harvest and Christingle, and to find out more about the building and its uses, and ‘Open the Book’ regularly come to school to lead Collective Worship.

 We are also fully involved in village life, both in Naburn and Stillingfleet.
 For example, we worked with the Parish Council to organise a street party to celebrate the Queen’s 90th Birthday and to take part in the Jo Cox Great Get together Weekend.
 The whole school visited Stillingfleet recently to learn about its history and the 250th anniversary of Methodism in the village.
 Members of the community told the children all about how farming has changed over the years, all about the old school and all about life in the village, including when evacuees arrived in the second world war.
 It was great to hear these experiences first hand and the children loved hearing the stories.

 We also worked together to raise money to buy a defibrillator for Naburn.

 We work with the Naburn Village Hall Committee to organise an annual Summer Gala where our oldest children organise stalls.

 Other village activities which we are involved in over the year include Carols around the Christmas Tree, the Christmas Fair, singing at the Marina Christmas market and taking part in the Harvest Festival.

-We recently visited the War Memorial in the churchyard of St. Matthew’s Church to lay a wreath to commemorate Armistice Day.
+We visited the War Memorial in the churchyard of St. Matthew’s Church to lay a wreath to commemorate Armistice Day.
 The children learnt about members of the village who had died in WWI and paid their respects at a short service outside, reading poems and observing two minutes’ silence.